bsjerps/qdda/README.md

 ## Usage

-Run `qdda -h` for command line options, `qdda -H` for more extensive help.
+Run `qdda -h` for command line options, `qdda -m` for more extensive help.
 Further documentation on the wiki page: http://outrun.nl/wiki/qdda

 ## Example

+(for qdda 1.9.0, needs to be updated for 2.x)

 The example shows QDDA run against 3 Oracle ASM devices with Oracle 12c and ASM.
 The database on disk has about